Can you find a soulmate... if you have no soul?

 To Marilyn, who really sent me on my writing quest.
 To Douglas & Thomas, who have given me such sage advice over the years.
 To my siblings and all my extended family who nurtured my creativity.
 To my wonderfully supportive circle of friends old & new for taking this journey with me.

-And to my dearly departed father, Louis, who unofficially co-produced the 2024 festival productions of Unfamiliar (and who really enjoyed seeing his name on the flyers) - you set an honorable example for us all, and you had a good run of 98 years.
+And to my dearly departed father, Louis, who unofficially co-produced the 2024 festival productions of Unfamiliar (and who got a kick out of seeing his name on the handbill) - you set an honorable example for us all, and you had a good run of 98 years.
 Your love, encouragement, and pride meant the world to me...and always will.

 Safe journeys, Dad. ❤️🤍💚